-These healthy Cranberry Crumb Bars are Paleo, nut free and easy to make.
-They have a cassava flour shortbread crust and crumble topping and a tart cranberry filling.
+These paleo cranberry crumb bars have a cassava flour shortbread crust and crumble topping and a tart cranberry-orange filling.
 The tart filling is perfectly balance by the sweetness of the shortbread and even better topped with a dollop of coconut cream.
 These healthy cranberry bars are gluten free, dairy free, egg free and nut free - a delicious paleo friendly dessert!

 One of the things I love about having a blog and creating content is that I'm always using new ingredients and products.
 I haven't used fresh cranberries in any of my recipes prior to this one.
 In fact, this was my first time ever purchasing raw cranberries!

 Originally, I needed the cranberries for a holiday photoshoot, but didn't have a plan for what to do with them afterwards.
-Since I hate letting food go to waste, I decided to use them in a new recipe.
-And that recipe ended up being these Cranberry Crumb Bars.
+Since I hate letting food go to waste, I decided to use them in a new recipe - these paleo cranberry crumb bars.

 Even though I provide a recipe for the cranberry filling, any leftover cranberry sauce can be used.
 So yes, these bars are an excellent way to use leftover cranberry sauce from a holiday meal.

-These crumb bars include a nut-free shortbread crust/crumble and a honey-sweetened cranberry filling.
+These easy cranberry crumble bars include a nut-free shortbread crust/crumble and a honey-sweetened cranberry filling.
 You can either make the cranberry filling from my recipe, or use leftover cranberry sauce.

 How to Make Paleo Cranberry Crumb Bars

-To make these cranberry bars, first preheat your oven to 350 degrees F. Line an 8 square o 7" x 11" baking dish with parchment paper and set aside.
+To make these cranberry orange crumble bars, first preheat your oven to 350 degrees F. Line an 8 square o 7" x 11" baking dish with parchment paper and set aside.

 Next, make the crust and crumble.
-To do this, combine cassava flour, coconut sugar, cinnamon, baking soda and salt in a large mixing bowl.
-Add in the shortening, egg, vanilla and water.
+To do this, combine the cassava flour, coconut sugar, cinnamon, baking soda and salt in a large mixing bowl.
+Add in the shortening, flax egg, vanilla and water.
 First, mix with a fork, then use your hands to mix the dough.
-The dough will be quite dry and crumbly at first (see photo below).
-Just keep mixing it until the dough is fully mixed and can be shaped into a ball.
+The dough will be quite dry and crumbly at first.
+Just keep mixing it until the dough can be shaped into a ball.